zphang/breast_cancer_classifier/README.md

 #### Image-level (TensorFlow)

 We have ported our *image-wise* model to TensorFlow to facilitate use by other teams.
-Because of [slight differences between PyTorch and TensorFlow](https://github.com/pytorch/pytorch/issues/3867), the outputs may be numerically different, but the overall performance of the model should be similar.
+The outputs should be nearly identical to those of the PyTorch model.
 Using `run_single_tf.sh`, which simply swaps the final model script to use the TensorFlow version, you should get the following output:

 ```bash
 bash run_single_tf.sh "sample_data/images/0_L_CC.png" "L-CC"